vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 merely to connect their old traditions with it but also to develop them on the same lines.
-Thus the Devayana and the Pitriyana, as representing the two hemispheres must be joined and the Vernal and the autumnal equi- noxes became the natural points of union between the regions of Gods and Yama.
-The equinoxes were in fact the gates, of heaven and as such it was natural to sup- pose that they were watched by dogs (Canis Major and Canis Miror).
-In the later Indian literature we are told that the souls of the deceased have to cross a stream before they reach the region of Yama which we can easily identify with the Milky W^ay which could then have been appropriately described as separating the regions of Gods and Yama, the Devayana and the Pritri- yana or the Northern and the Southern hemisphere.
+Thus the Devayana and the Pitriyana, as representing the two hemispheres must be joined and the Vernal and the autumnal equi###noxes became the natural points of union between the regions of Gods and Yama.
+The equinoxes were in fact the gates, of heaven and as such it was natural to sup###pose that they were watched by dogs (Canis Major and Canis Miror).
+In the later Indian literature we are told that the souls of the deceased have to cross a stream before they reach the region of Yama which we can easily identify with the Milky W^ay which could then have been appropriately described as separating the regions of Gods and Yama, the Devayana and the Pritri###yana or the Northern and the Southern hemisphere.

 Later, it is actually called the celestial river and we are